joscraw/simple-php/README.md

 INSTRUCTIONS/DOCUMENTATION
 ------------------------------------------------------------------------------------------------------------------------------

-Inside this repository you will be able to drill down to the custom PHP build that works for you.
+Inside this repository you will be able to search through the folders and drill down to the custom PHP build that works for you.

   - simple-php
     - CentOs